 But in theory, propane cooling systems are a really good idea.
 Research shows that propane can be very effectively used to this end and that it is far less dangerous to the environment than the popular chemicals used in home AC systems.

-In fact, research indicates that propane air conditioning systems may just be ideal, if they can be made safely.
-Propane is clean, abundant, and could be the solution to a growing environmental problem stemming from the use of too many carbon-emitting HVAC systems.
+In fact, research indicates that propane air conditioning systems may just be ideal if they can be made safely.
+Propane is clean, and abundant, and could be the solution to a growing environmental problem stemming from the use of too many carbon-emitting HVAC systems.

 The Future of Propane Air Conditioners